Atlantic Union Bankshares Corporation research snapshot

 Business essence

 Atlantic Union earns spread income and fees by taking deposits and making loans to commercial and consumer customers across Virginia, Maryland, and North Carolina.
-Customers pay for credit access, deposit convenience, treasury management, wealth services, and a local banking relationship.
+Customers pay for credit access, deposit convenience, treasury management, capital markets, wealth services, and a local banking relationship.
+The bank segments into Wholesale Banking and Consumer Banking.

 Moat

-The moat comes from local lending relationships, core deposit funding, a 190-branch network in the Mid-Atlantic, regulated banking licenses, and the trust built over 120 years of operation.
-The Sandy Spring acquisition adds scale in Maryland and nearby states but does not create a technology or network-effect moat.
+The moat comes from local lending relationships, core deposit funding, a branch network of about 190 branches across the lower Mid-Atlantic, regulated banking licenses, and trust built over more than 120 years.
+The Sandy Spring acquisition adds scale in Maryland and nearby markets, but it does not create a technology or network-effect moat.

 Munger risk inversion